ObscuriaLithium/obscurialithium.github.io/_tabs/obscure-tooltips.md

 ### Core Concept

-Obscure Tooltips is a fully data-driven mod with a **modular approach** to content.
-Tooltips are built like with a **constructor**: complex elements combine smaller blocks for flexibility, reusability, and easy customization – you can assemble existing parts or create entirely new ones.
+Obscure Tooltips is a fully data-driven mod with a modular system.
+Each tooltip is built from small pieces, like using building blocks – you can combine existing parts or create your own.
+All customization is done either through a **custom resource pack**, or in a **config-like way** using [Fragmentum Layer](/fragmentum-layer/), without needing to package or enable anything manually.

 - The smallest building blocks are [Panels](#panels), [Frames](#frames), [Slots](#slots), [Icons](#icons), and [Effects](#effects) – JSON files that define how each element looks.
 These elements are **visual definitions only**: they don’t know how or where they will be used, only how they appear.